omariscode/simple-auth-jwt/README.md

 app = Flask(__name__)

-# Use as decorator or in before_request
-@app.before_request
-def authenticate():
-    auth_middleware()  # Implement similar to FastAPI

 @app.route("/protected")
+@auth_middleware
 def protected_route():
     return {"message": "This is protected!"}
 ```

-Note: The Flask middleware is similar but adapted for Flask's request handling.
+Note: The Flask is a decorator.

 ### Full Flask Example